 References and Hymns on this Topic

 - Inspiration: the Word of God, my Christian experience, bro.
-Dick Taylor’s sharing in the message for this week, and portions from, The Ministry of the New Testament Priests of the Gospel, ch.
-1, by Witness Lee, as quoted in the Holy Word for Morning Revival on, The Recovery of the Priesthood or God’s Building, week 6 / msg 6, Being Laboring Priests of the Gospel of God by Serving God in our Spirit in the Gospel of His Son.
+Ed Marks’ sharing in the message for this week, and portions from, Life-study of the Minor Prophets, msg.
+35 (by Witness Lee), as quoted in the Holy Word for Morning Revival on, The Need for a New Revival, week 1 / msg 1, Reaching the Highest Peak of the Divine Revelation (1) – The Vision of the Age.

 - Hymns on this topic to strengthen this burden:

 # Revive Thy work, O Lord! / Now to Thy saints appear! / Oh, speak with power to every soul, / And let Thy people hear! / Revive Thy work, O Lord! / While here to Thee we bow; / Descend, O gracious Lord, descend! / Oh, come, and bless us now!
 (Hymns #797)